Position announcement: Eco-evolutionary models

 - The ability to work well on teams and independently

 - Interest and understanding of ecological genomics, population dynamics, and evolutionary concepts.

 - Interest, experience, and/or ability to promote a climate of inclusion and equity

 The successful candidate will be based at Boise, Idaho and have opportunities to interact with collaborators at Idaho State University, University of Idaho, University of California at Los Angeles, the Department of Defense, USGS, US Forest Service, and the Bureau of Land Management.
-The position is available for one year, with potential for renewal for subsequent years dependent on performance.
+The position is available for more than one year, with annual renewal dependent on performance.

-Salary and benefits: Salary will be based on qualifications and includes a benefits package including medical/dental/vision/life/LTD insurance, retirement plan, tuition benefits, sick leave, paid holidays, as well as other benefits.
+Salary and benefits: Salary $54,000-$58,000 and includes a benefits package including medical/dental/vision/life/LTD insurance, retirement plan, tuition benefits, sick leave, paid holidays, as well as other benefits.

-To apply for this this position: Submit a single PDF by email that includes a cover letter that specifically address the qualifications listed above and a description of work experience, curriculum vitae, and contact information for 3 references to the following email address: julieheath AT boisestate.edu.
+To apply for this this position: Submit a single PDF by email that includes a cover letter that specifically address the qualifications listed above and a description of work experience, curriculum vitae, date of availability, and contact information for 3 references to the following email address: firstname.lastname@example.org.
 Please put “evo postdoc” in the subject line.
-Applications will be reviewed as they are submitted with final deadline of August 7.
+Applications will be reviewed as they are submitted with final deadline of October 25.

 About Boise and our University